The Joys Of A Sexless Relationship

 - Sexual dysfunction

 Sexual dysfunction such as erectile problems and low libido (lack of desire for sexual activity) are some of the problems cited by those who became involuntary celibate.
-These problems can have a physical or emotional cause.
+Often, these problems can have a physical or emotional cause.
 Some people lack that sexual desire since the beginning of the relationship while others noticed a decline of their libido over time.

 - Relationship problems

-Stressors in the relationship such as a demanding home and work schedule can take a toll on a partner’s sexual desire.
+Stressors in the relationship such as a demanding home and work schedule can consequently take a toll on a partner’s sexual desire.

 - Addictions and illnesses